IMMM-SFA/Yao_et_al_2024_ERL/README.md

 12. Run 'Meteorological_Drought.py' to identify meteorological drought events.
 13. Run 'Hydrological_Drought.py' to identify hydrological drought events, and extract the drought characteristics.
 15. Merge all the outputs into one csv file ('plot.csv') and save in the 'Plot' folder
+16. Run 'Relative_change_monthly_occurrence_severity.py' to calculate the relative change in monthly cumulative drought months and severity between natural and managed conditions.
+Save the results in 'Monthly_analysis' folder under 'Plot' folder.
-16. The shp file for Texas state boundary, Texas-Gulf basin boundary, river mainstems, reservoirs, and gauge stations were saved in the 'Plot' folder.
+17. The shp file for Texas state boundary, Texas-Gulf basin boundary, river mainstems, reservoirs, and gauge stations were saved in the 'Plot' folder.
-17. Use the plotting scripts to plot outputs.
+18. Use the plotting scripts to plot outputs.

 ## Reproduce my figures
-Use Fig_#.py from the 'workflow' folder to generate Fig. 1 to Fig. 7.
+Use Fig_#.py from the 'workflow' folder to generate Fig. 1 to Fig. 8.